polyipseity/information/special/list of mathematical pathologies.md

 - derivative ::: $$f'(x) = \begin{cases} 2x \sin \frac 1 {x^2} - \frac {2 \cos \frac 1 {x^2} } x, & x \ne 0 \\ 0, & x = 0 \end{cases}$$
   - derivative integrability
-    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: Not Riemann integrable on any interval containing 0, as it is [unbounded](../general/bounded%20function.md).
+    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: The derivative is not Riemann integrable on any interval containing 0, as it is [unbounded](../general/bounded%20function.md).
 The derivative is an example of an non-integrable function that has an [antiderivative](../general/antiderivative.md) everywhere.